koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

   - 9300 TCP - Node coordination (I am sure elastic has abetter name for this)
   - 9200 TCP - Elasticsearch
-  - 5601 TCP - Only on the elasticsearch node that has kibana installed, Likely es1.[STATE].cmat.lan
+  - 5601 TCP - Only on the Elasticsearch node that has Kibana installed, Likely es1.[STATE].cmat.lan
   - 22 TCP - SSH Access
   ```
   sudo firewall-cmd --add-port=9300/tcp --permanent